norcams/iaas/docs/security/management.rst

 ``[PASS]`` **Node provisioning**
   We use PXE for provisioning, which is recommended.
 We also use a separate, isolated network within the management security domain for provisioning.
-The provisioning process is handled by Foreman with Puppet, and is documented here: FIXME
+The provisioning process is handled by Ansible.

-``[----]`` **Verified boot**
+``[FAIL]`` **Verified boot**
   It is recommended to use *secure boot* via TPM chip to boot the infrastructure nodes in the cloud.

-  * FIXME: Consider secure boot
+TPM adds unwanted complexity and we don't use it.

 ``[----]`` **Node hardening**
   General hardening of the operating system is something that we need